Constipation

 - Bowel Cancer

-The most important point to make about constipation is that it should – like all ailments relating to the Intestines and stomach regions – not be ignored.
-If the problem occurs once then it might just be a symptom of a change in diet or the introduction to a different food into the system.
-But if the problem continues than a consultation with your doctor is a must.
+The most important point to make about constipation is that it should, like all ailments relating to the intestines and stomach regions, not be ignored.
+If the problem occurs once, it might just be a symptom of a change in diet or the introduction to a different food into the system.
+But if the stomach problem continues, then a consultation with your doctor is a must.

-Constipation, like diarrhoea can be the forerunner to something much more unpleasant – and indeed life threatening, so it should not be ignored.
-And in itself can be dangerous if the problem is not explored and answers found.
+Constipation, like diarrhoea, can be the forerunner to something much more unpleasant, and sometimes life-threatening, so it should not be ignored.
+It can be dangerous if the problem is not explored and answers found.

-Constipation has been known to be one of the features of Bowel Cancer and those at higher risk of contracting the disease have noted that they have suffered from constipation persistently over long periods of time.
-So in any event consulting your doctor is very important.
+Constipation has been known to be one of the features of bowel cancer and those at higher risk of contracting the disease have noted that they have suffered from constipation persistently over long periods of time.
+So consulting your doctor is very important.

 - They may prescribe antidepressants.

-Overall though for most of us constipation is nothing short of a change in diet and lifestyle but it is of the utmost importance that we take the right steps to help reduce and prevent it if we can.
+Though for most of us constipation is nothing short of a change in diet and lifestyle, but it is of the utmost importance that we take the right steps to help reduce and prevent it if we can.

-You should remember however that if the bouts of constipation you are suffering from become prolonged and indeed more frequent that a visit to your G.P is the best option all round.
-Don’t be afraid to consult your G.P or feel that you are wasting his/her time with something that, in your opinion is trivial; all conditions relating to the stomach, the intestines, bowel etc. have the risk of becoming something much more serious if not dealt with so making that appointment is the first step in ensuring the problem does not worsen over time
+You should remember, however, that if the bouts of constipation you are suffering from become prolonged and more frequent, a visit to your GP is the best option.
+Don’t be afraid to consult your GP or feel that you are wasting their time with something that you believe is trivial; all conditions relating to the stomach, the intestines and the bowel have the risk of becoming more serious if not dealt with, so making that appointment is the first step in ensuring the problem does not worsen over time.

 - Acid Reflux Disease